Alonso de Ercilla: Biography

 Ercilla was born into a Basque noble family.
 His father was Fortuño García de Ercilla, and his mother Doña Leonor de Zúñiga, both from Bermeo (Biscay).
 In 1548, after his father's death, his mother became lady-in-waiting to the Infanta María and made young Alonso a page to the heir-apparent, Prince Philip (afterwards King Philip II).
-Ercilla received a very thorough education, for, besides having the most learned teachers, he enjoyed the advantages of very extensive travelling and of living at court where he came in contact with high personages.
-When he was only fifteen he accompanied 21-year-old Philip through Italy and Germany; and their travels lasted three years.
+Ercilla received a thorough education from the most learned teachers, and also enjoyed the advantages of extensive travel and life at court where he came in contact with high personages.
+When he was only fifteen, he accompanied 21-year-old Philip through Italy and Germany; and their travels lasted three years.
 Later, Ercilla accompanied his mother to Bohemia where he left her and then visited Austria, Hungary, and other countries.
 Returning to Spain, he soon started out again with Philip.
 In this capacity Ercilla (sometimes spelled Arcilla) visited Italy, Germany and the Netherlands, and was present in 1554 at the marriage of his master to Queen Mary I of England.

-In London, he made the acquaintance of Jerónimo de Alderete (1555), whose stories of his thrilling adventures in the New World so fired Ercilla's imagination that he determined to accompany Alderete to the New World.
-He therefore obtained leave from Philip, and they set sail for America, 15 October 1555.
+In London, he made the acquaintance of Jerónimo de Alderete (1555), whose stories of his thrilling adventures in the New World so fired Ercilla's imagination that he was determined to accompany Alderete to the New World.
+He obtained leave from Philip, and they set sail for America, 15 October 1555.
 Soon after their arrival, however, Alderete died (near Panamá, April 1556).